algoVicKe/Object-Detection-Evaluation-Pipeline/README.md

 3. Open and run the Jupyter Notebook
 4. All results will be printed and the PR curve will be saved

-## Academic Context

-This was created as part of a Computer Vision course practical on object detection evaluation methodologies.